Michel Vaillant is one of the honoured brontosauruses of Francophone comics.

 Meanwhile, Japanese automakers were still obscure entities working for their developing domestic market.

-But Yves had become bitter, and seemed involved in shady business that would earn much more money.
+But Yves had become bitter.
+He also seemed involved in shady, lucrative business.
 Since Yves used to idolise Michel Vaillant, it was hoped that a talk with him could prevent him from making a mistake.

 Michel investigated, with Steve Warson’s help.
 The American was taking a vacation in France, and would soon join Team Vaillante.
 He also seized the occasion to learn to drive long-haul Vaillante trucks.